Origen-SDK/o2/python/web/source/guides/developers/installation.md

 export PATH="$HOME/.cargo/bin:$PATH"
 ~~~

-4) Compile the Rust code (you will repeat this step everytime you change it):
+4) Compile the Rust code (you will repeat this step every time you change it):

 To compile the core and CLI:
 ~~~